 Controlling 2013 speaker Julien Delvat was recently named an SAP Mentor for his work with the SAP Controlling Community.
 Congratulations Julien!
-Learn more about Julien and stay tuned later this week for his blog post on trends in data visualization and dashboarding software.

 How did you get your start with SAP and SAP Controlling?